geotrev/bulba/README.md

 # \<upgraded-component\>

-`UpgradedComponent` is a simple and accessible base class enabling the use of native web components.
-It has no dependencies.
+`UpgradedComponent` is an accessible base class bringing modern component authoring capabilities to native web components.

-The class brings various features to make your components predictable and maintainable.
-Encapsulate your HTML and styles in a shadow root, manage state using properties, tap into lifecycle methods, and more.
+Features:
+- Encapsulated HTML and styles in shadow root
+- State management using upgraded properties
+- Lifecycle methods (including the native callbacks)
+- Zero dependencies

-Additionally, `UpgradedComponent` implements the same light-weight dom rendering mechanism used in [reef](https://github.com/cferdinandi/reef) (built by Chris Ferdinandi).
+The package implements the same light-weight dynamic dom rendering mechanism used in [reef](https://github.com/cferdinandi/reef) (built by Chris Ferdinandi).
 The result is lightning fast render times (under a millisecond)! ⚡⚡⚡

 🕹 **Table of Contents**